uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 6E.
 Narrative Subgenre [R][+]

-Definition: Patterns of storytelling in the gameplay footage based on how stories in the platform edition are told, plotted, and arranged
+Definition: Patterns of storytelling in the gameplay footage based on how the platform edition tells, plots, and arranges stories

 Use "abstract / no narrative" for abstract games and games without narratives or narrative elements.

 <details>
-<summary><i>controlled vocabulary</i> (mostly adapted from Lee et al., "Controlled Vocabulary for Narrative Genre," 2024 and Wikipedia, "List of Genres," 2026)</summary>
+<summary><i>controlled vocabulary</i> (adapted, with additions, from Lee et al., "Controlled Vocabulary for Narrative Genre," 2024 and Wikipedia, "List of Genres," 2026)</summary>
 <ul>
 <li>Abstract / no narrative</li>
 <li>Alternate history</li>